iDo2-h/CTC/index.md

 ### Knowledge Generation

-I have been using the title *Knowledge Generation* for years.
-It is a synthesis of studying materials.
-I take notes of what I learned, give interpretations and put them here.
-It is a place of knowledge.
-We have had four happy years together, all the way from Advanced Mathematics, to Signal Processing, to Microprocessors and my Ph.D. life.
+I have been using the title *Knowledge Generation* for somt time.
+It is a synthesis of my studying materials.
+I take notes of what I learned, give feekbacks and put them here.
+We've had four happy years together, all the way from Advanced Mathematics, to Signal Processing, to Microprocessors and my Ph.D. life.
 I wish for tons of more.

 *Generation* means two things.
 First, it symbolized the dynamic growth of my knowledge arsenal.
 Second, it reminds me of my values.
 I am just one tiny bit within a limited period of time.
 If had I dreamt of anything, it should be to watch and learn. *Going down the road with my eyes open*, as the Dylan song goes.
 I want to be in a generation of knowledge.
 It is my goal, my identity and passion.